Starscream-11813/Starscream-11813.github.io/_pages/about.md

         </audio>
     </p>
 </div>
+I am a Lecturer of the Department of Computer Science and Engineering (CSE) at the Islamic University of Technology (IUT).
 In May of 2023, I attained my Bachelor of Science (B.Sc.) degree with Honors from the Department of Computer Science and Engineering (CSE) at the Islamic University of Technology (IUT).
 I was affiliated with the <a href="https://cse.iutoic-dhaka.edu/ssl">Systems and Software Lab (SSL)</a> research group of IUT while I was working on my undergraduate thesis under the supervision of <a href="https://cse.iutoic-dhaka.edu/profile/mohsinul/education">Mohsinul Kabir</a>.

 <br>
 My research interests lie broadly in Natural Language Processing, Computer Vision, and Deep Learning.
 These days, I am working on projects related to Mathematical Reasoning in Language Models, In-context Learning for Text Classification, Bangla Sentiment Analysis, and Image Classification.